Struct biodivine_lib_bdd::Bdd

 pub fn and(&self, right: &Bdd) -> Bdd

-corresponding to the $\phi \land \psi$ formula, where $\phi$ and $\psi$
+Create a Bdd corresponding to the $\phi \land \psi$ formula, where $\phi$ and $\psi$

-are the two given Bdd
+are the two given Bdds.

 sourcepub fn or(&self, right: &Bdd) -> Bdd